nayaksushma/PhotoBrowserAssignment/README.md

 ## Steps To Run
+1. Run `pod install`from terminal to install cocoapods.
+This will generate the `xcworkspace` file.
-1. Open `PhotoBrowser.xcworkspace`.
+2. Open `PhotoBrowser.xcworkspace`.
-2. Choose the desired destination and tap run button or Hit ⌘R
+3. Choose the desired destination and tap run button or Hit ⌘R